 Modern Applications and Notable Designs

-The Sukhoi Su-34 fighter/bomber, with a MTOW of 45’000kg, also employ a single-tandem landing gear.
-This aircraft was developed from the earlier Su-27 which (MTOW of 33’000kg) employs a single wheeled landing gear.
-It’s notable that the Su-34’s tires are exceptionally wide, measuring 400 millimetres (~16in), to accommodate rough-field performance.
+The Sukhoi Su-34 fighter/bomber (1990), with a MTOW of 45’000kg, also employ a single-tandem landing gear.
+This aircraft was developed from the earlier Su-27 which was much lighter (MTOW 33’000kg) and was comprised of a single wheeled landing gear assemblies.
+It’s notable, because the increased weight for the Su-34 and rough-field operation, probably necessitated an additional wheel which are also exceptionally wide measuring 400 millimetres (~16in).

 The Chinese J-36 Fighter

-One of the latest aircraft to use this configuration is the Chinese Chengdu J-36, a presumed three-engine 6th generation fighter designed for advanced military operations.
+The latest aircraft to use this configuration is the Chinese Chengdu J-36 (First Flight 2025), a presumed three-engine 6th generation fighter designed for advanced military operations.
 At the time of writing this article little information is available about this aircraft, its landing gear arrangement likely reflects the need to maximize the weapon bay space by minimising the landing gear stowage bay.

 Historical Curiosities